VictorTagayun/STM32_PDM2PCM_PDM-Stream_to_PCM-Processing/readme.md

 # Study OF PDM to PCM conversion

+##Purpose of Project

+Learn how to:
+1. Interface to a PDM microphone
+2. Process PDM data to PCM

 This project is preceded by interfacing the PDM microphone to an SPI interface of an MCU as discussed here https://github.com/VictorTagayun/STM32_SPI-TX-RX-DMA_SingleBoard

 This project will: